RegmiS/personalsite/README.md

-# Personal website - made to display projects and learn new tech
+# Personal website - Displaying my projects and learning new tech
 Tech stack: PocketBaseDB, TS, JS, Nuxt3, Vue, Tailwindcss, Netlify, Railway, NodeJS
 <br> <br>
 Goal: Learn a new framework and develop a website that can be updated and added onto.
 Ex - If I ever want to learn more about Auth, I can add it into the server and use it as a test ground.